-This store was started in honor of
+This site was started in honor of

 Torch Fire Enamel Artist Joe Spencer.

-A Pioneer of Torch Fired Enamels.
+A Pioneer of Multi-Torch Fired Enamels.

-Joe was a Father, Artist & Friend.
+Joe was a Father, Artist, Frit Maker & Friend.

 For many years Jim & Cheryl Anne Swallow worked with Torch Fire Enamel Artist Joe Spencer.
 In 1999, Cheryl Anne met Joe while taking photographs during a Friday night Art Walk.
 The night was very windy and Joe's torch setup was blown over.
 Cheryl Anne went over to help pick it up.
 After everything was brought into Joe's Studio, he welcomed Cheryl Anne in for an enamel bead demonstration.
 She was very intrigued.